Lead for Nebraska - Community Impact in Action

 - Make returning to rural communities the norm.

-- Define goals for a two-year fellowship that include impactful opportunities for communities and fellows.
+- Define goals for the fellowship that include impactful opportunities for communities and AmeriCorps Fellows

 - Find locally oriented and actionable ways to encourage economic and community development in rural Nebraska.